Beethoven's musical style: Early Vienna Period

 Beethoven became increasingly more experimental in his use of form in his piano sonatas of 1800-02.
 Op.
-26 in A-flat major contained a 'marcia funebre' which foreshadows that of the 'Eroica' symphony; Op.27 no. 2 in C-sharp minor 'Quasi una fantasia' (the famous 'Moonlight' sonata), where the dramatic sonata form movement comes last instead of first; and Op.
-31, No. 3 in E-flat major.
+26 in A-flat major contains a 'marcia funebre' which foreshadows that of the 'Eroica' symphony; Op.
+27, no. 2 in C-sharp minor 'Quasi una fantasia' (the famous 'Moonlight' sonata) has the dramatic sonata form movement come last instead of first, and Op.
+31, No. 3 in E-flat major contains both a scherzo and a minuet, sacrificing a slow movement.
 This formal experimentation furthered his incorporation of differing moods into the sonata style that had already been seen in the finale of Op.
 18, No.6; the most striking of which is contained in the first movement of Op.
 27, no.2.
 From this point all of Beethoven's pieces display a "striking individuality", perhaps because of the integration of these Romantic moods within a Classical approach towards form.
-Emblematic of this approach was Beethoven's extension of the tonal range of the Classical sonata into mediant keys, instead of the dominant key as Mozart and Haydn had done, as seen in the first movement of Op.
+Emblematic of this approach was Beethoven's extension of the tonal range of the Classical sonata into mediant and submediant keys, instead of the dominant key as Mozart and Haydn had done, as seen in the first movement of Op.
 31, no. 1 (in this case both B major and B minor, in comparison to the tonic of G major).
+These mediant and submediant keys acted as a substitute for the dominant key, creating a long-range dissonance against the tonic and creating tension that would be resolved with a move toward the tonic at the central climax of the movement.
 This expansion of the modulatory possibilities of sonata form would continue into the middle period, though the experiments in form would be sidelined in favour of the 'symphonic ideal', instead returning in his late period.

 Despite his experiments in the piano sonatas and chamber works, his larger-scale works were more conservative.
-The First Symphony has been described as "wilt[ing] when... examine[d]... for clues to future symphony greatness." though it has also been praised for its "extraordinary cohesion" The Second Symphony is more accomplished and bigger in scope; though still conservative in comparison to the piano sonatas composed at the same time, it has been described as "the longest and most powerful symphony ever written... at the time of its composition."
+The First Symphony has been described as "wilt[ing] when... examine[d]... for clues to future symphony greatness." though it has also been praised for its "extraordinary cohesion" The Second Symphony is more accomplished and bigger in scope; though still conservative in comparison to the piano sonatas composed at the same time; despite this, it has been described as "the longest and most powerful symphony ever written... at the time of its composition."
 Its use of a unifying motive (a rise from F# to G) foreshadows the emergence of the 'germ motive' in the symphonic works of the middle period, while the increased scope of the symphony suggests Beethoven had finally grasped how he could use the orchestra in a way where he could start to incorporate the formal and expressive advances seen in his piano sonatas and chamber works of the time.